-Baptist Health, Flagler Hospital and Southeast Georgia Health System have formed Coastal Community Health—a contiguous health network spanning from Brunswick to Jacksonville to St. Augustine.
+Baptist Health and Southeast Georgia Health System have formed Coastal Community Health—a contiguous health network spanning from Brunswick to Jacksonville.
 While continuing to operate independently as locally governed, community-focused health systems, our regional affiliation will benefit those we serve through collaborative initiatives designed to achieve superior quality, enhance care, gain efficiencies, and deliver value.

 Coastal Community Health teams are focused on several collaborative initiatives to benefit our families in our communities.
 These include: